mendix/docs/content/appstore/widgets/rich-text.md

   * **Basic** – a package that contains plugins suitable for quick input fields
   * **Standard** – a package that contains plugins that can be used for creating standards-compliant content
   * **Full** – a heavier package that contains plenty of plugins suitable for various different needs
-  * **Custom** – the simplest way to configure the toolbar as you want
+  * **Custom** – the simplest way to customize the toolbar as you want
-* Input and display text is sanitized
+* Sanitize input and display text automatically or with advanced, customized filters
-* Use the **Enter** mode and the **Shift+Enter** mode to configure how you want to wrap your content:
+* Enable wrapping the following elements by pressing the <kbd>Enter<kbd> key or <kbd>Shift<kbd> + <kbd>Enter<kbd>:
 	* Paragraph (`<p>`)
 	* Break lines (`<br>`)
 	* Blocks (`<div>`)
-* Use highlight code feature to insert rich code fragments and have a live preview with highlighted syntax
+* Support code highlight which enables inserting rich code fragments and having a live preview with highlighted syntax
-* Use advanced filter content to enable or disable elements in your rich text or use auto configuration

 ## 2 Configuration